Skip to content

 df_at_accounts @account information

-df_at_accounts_nodata @account information (data gap)
+df_at_accounts_nodata @account information (no data)

-df_alert_info Record alert notification information
+df_alert_info Record of alert notification information

 Field Description